yinxiangshi/SMAPI/README.md

 * [Support forums](http://community.playstarbound.com/threads/stardew-modding-api-0-40-1-1.108375/)
 * [Stardew Valley Discord](https://discord.gg/KCJHWhX) (chat with players and developers)

+If you need help, [ask in this forum thread](http://community.playstarbound.com/threads/stardew-modding-api-0-40-1-1.108375) or [come talk to us on Discord](https://discord.gg/KCJHWhX).
+Your question will be seen by more people who can help that way.
+(Please don't submit issues on GitHub for support questions.)

 ## For mod developers

 * [How to develop mods](http://canimod.com/guides/creating-a-smapi-mod)